-The State of Victoria continues to have restrictions post balancing date in response to the COVID-19 pandemic.
-The measures implemented included stricter limitations on the operation of businesses in Victoria.
-The Board has assessed that these restrictions are likely to have a financial impact on the resort.
-The tighter restrictions have resulted in the closure of businesses and further reductions in commercial activities, which directly or indirectly affect various siteholders.
-The adverse financial impacts on these siteholders are likely to result in requests for financial support.
+The State of Victoria continues to have restrictions in response to the COVID-19 pandemic.
+The Board has assessed that these restrictions are likely to have a financial impact on the resort and continued to be monitored.
+More information can be found at note 1.1.